Bowhunting lead to success in gun hunting.

-There, I said it.
 Bowhunting is not something my family did when I grew up.
 In fact, I was the first bowhunter in a long line of gun hunters.
-Now let’s clarify that I still gun hunt (maybe a bit too much for Ruffed Grouse) but a lot has happened to the way I hunt and the knowledge I have as a hunter from bowhunting, that ultimately made me a better gun hunter.
+I still gun hunt of course, especially ruffed grouse.
+But the way I hunt and the knowledge I have from bowhunting has ultimately made me a better gun hunter.

-The first advantage we have when bowhunting is the actual season.
+The first advantage to bowhunting is the actual season.
 I remember the first year I bow hunted in the October woods of Massachusetts.
-I saw things I had never seen before as a gun hunter (the Massachusetts season only two weeks long immediately preceding Thanksgiving week).
-Bucks chasing does, deer that had consistent patterns, and a whole mess of things that flooded my deer senses with knowledge.
+I saw things I had never seen before as a gun hunter.
+Bucks chasing does, deer with consistent patterns, and a whole mess of things that flooded me with knowledge.

-When I finally made the jump as a bowhunting deer hunter my success rates sky rocketed.
-I went from one deer a year to six deer in my second season.
-Call it a game of odds or a game of tactics but adding 5 times the amount of huntable days to my inventory did wonders.
-I quickly learned that gun seasons are not always the most favorable times of year to hunt.
+When I finally made the jump to bowhunting deer, my success rates sky rocketed.
+I went from one deer per year to six deer in my second season!
+Call it a game of odds or a game of tactics.
+Whatever it was, adding five times the amount of hunt able days to my schedule did wonders.
+I quickly learned that gun seasons are not always the best time of year to hunt.

-I also began to learn another thing- patience while bowhunting.
+I also began to learn something else: patience.

-Now do not get me wrong there are plenty of patient gun hunters in the world.
-I certainly was not one of them.
+Now don’t get me wrong.
+There are plenty of patient gun hunters in the world.
+I, however, was not one of them.
 A shotgun gave me a false sense of confidence.
-I would shoot too soon, or get overly excited fast and just react.
-Once I began bowhunting, I had to watch deer longer.
+I would shoot too soon or get excited and become reactive.
+Bowhunting forced me to watch deer longer.
 That need for a closer target began to calm my nerves and help me make better decisions.

-As the years went on I found myself literally thinking bowhunting was easier.
-In some ways it actual is (again the amount of time to hunt).
-But the actual weapon is more of a challenge.
-That challenge breeds behavior that brings success rates up.
-Lessons we learn and take back to gun hunting.
+As the years went on, I found myself thinking that bowhunting was easier.
+And in some ways, it is.
+Yet the actual weapon is a greater challenge.
+This challenge breeds behavior that brings success rates up.
+We must learn certain lessons from the challenge that we can take back to gun hunting.

-Years later I would finally pick up my shotgun again.
-That year I put three deer on the ground with it.
-I looked back remembering all my fumbles, and all my failures, only to realize I needed bowhunting to teach me discipline and once it did gun hunting wasn’t that bad after all.
+I picked up my shotgun again years later.
+I put three deer on the ground that year.
+Looking back at all my fumbles and failures, I realized that I needed bowhunting to teach me discipline.
+Once it did, gun hunting wasn’t so bad after all.

-If you are anything like me and these stories sound like your own.
-It may be time to become a bowhunter.
+If you are anything like me and these stories sound like you, it may be time for you to become a bowhunter.